 - Ease of Use.
 You can’t manage your projects productively if you spend most of your time just trying to manage the project management software itself.
 If you and your team don’t like using something, it will never be useful to your business.

 - Accessibility.
 Are you only using this tool for yourself?
 Will your employees need access to it?
-Will freelancers or contractors outside of your office need access to it?
+What about freelancers or contractors outside of your office?
 Will clients need access to it?
 Will people need access to it on their desktop?
 On mobile?
 These are all things to keep in mind when looking at a project management tool’s permissions, user pricing, and ap options.

 - Client Familiarity.
 For some businesses, a project management tool needs to be somewhat compatible with what their clients are used to.
-If a majority of your clients are using Basecamp, that might be a good choice to ensure ultimately efficiency.
-Or, if your clients use a variety of project management tools (Trello, Basecamp, Slack, etc.), you may want to choose one that has integration opportunities with multiple project management tools through third-party services like Zapier.
+If a majority of your clients are using Basecamp, that might be a good choice to ensure ultimate efficiency.
+Or, if your clients use a variety of project management tools (Trello, Basecamp, Slack, etc.), you may want to choose one that has integration opportunities.
+One with multiple project management tools through third-party services like Zapier.

-Before you commit to any tool, take advantage of free accounts or free trial periods to see if they are the best project management software for your business.
+Before you commit to any tool, take advantage of free accounts or free trial periods.
+This will let you see if they are the best project management software for your business.

 8 Popular Project Management Tools